giventoflyfish/wordpressaws/README.md

 - Configure MySQL
 - Configure wp-content.php and .htaccess accordingly

-Change wordpressdb, wordpressuser and <wordpresspassword> to new values.
+Change wordpressdb, wordpressuser and <wppassword> to new values.

 Note: This leaves MySQL open after the installation.
 Please change the MySQL Root administrator password.
 Also, recommend that all proper AWS Secuirty Groups are setup correctly.